Azure/aks-engine/examples/addons/azure-arc-onboarding/README.md

 ### Addon Reconfiguration

-There are two different ways to reconfigure the `arc` addon the cluster is deployed.
+There are two different ways to reconfigure the `azure-arc-onboarding` addon the cluster is deployed.

 The safer and recommended approach is to update, on every control plane node, the secret resource declared in the addon manifest (`/etc/kubernetes/addons/arc-onboarding.yaml`)